 - EDGCC 514: Scholarship of Teaching: Finalizing the Inquiry Process (3)

 *33 hours of professional education courses for a license for individuals without prior licensure, plus 9 or 12 credit hours of core courses for degree.
-This coursework meets the requirement for the middle school endorsement as well.

 Requirements in this program are subject to change within the time span of one's University career due to changing requirements at national, state, and local levels.